 Normal user accounts allow more traditional access for human administrators or developers, not just services and processes.
 While Kubernetes doesn't provide an identity management solution to store regular user accounts and passwords, you can integrate external identity solutions into Kubernetes.
 For AKS clusters, this integrated identity solution is Azure AD.

 For more information on the identity options in Kubernetes, see Kubernetes authentication.

-Azure Active Directory integration
+Azure AD integration

 With Azure AD-integrated AKS clusters, you can grant users or groups access to Kubernetes resources within a namespace or across the cluster.
-To obtain a

-- When a user then interacts with the AKS cluster with
+- When a user interacts with the AKS cluster with

 This approach provides a single source for user account management and password credentials.
 The user can only access the resources as defined by the cluster administrator.